nabilasiregar/stochastic-simulation/assignment_2/README.md

 If you run the simulation, the csv file be saved under simulation_results folder.

-❗ You need to run the simulation first to have the csv files in the specified file path 📊 Reproduce plots and stats that are presented in our report
+❗ You need to run the simulation first to have the csv files in the specified file path.

+📊 Reproduce plots and stats that are presented in our report
 ```bash
   python analysis.py